Wildfire on Ben Lomond appears to be 'caused by single cigarette'

-A wildfire has spread across a one-kilometre front on Ben Lomond this afternoon.
+A wildfire has spread across at least a one-kilometre front on Ben Lomond this afternoon.

 Firefighters were called to a western part of the Munro around 2.15pm on Tuesday.